Luckin Coffee Crashes 76% Thursday: What You Need To Know

 The right call is often a simple "avoid" on a stock.
 Don't buy it, but also don't short it even if you are bearish.
 For your sanity, just steer clear altogether.
 I call tons of avoids within Ian's Insider Corner, notable recent examples include Tesla (TSLA), Virgin Galactic (SPCE), and Alibaba (BABA) among others.
 There are massive red flags with these sorts of businesses, but like Luckin, shorting them is fraught with risk.

 With Luckin, for example, you had two prominent well-respected short sellers battling it out.
 Muddy Waters Research, the original China fraud buster, was short.
-Meanwhile Citron Research, another market-moving short seller, was long Luckin stock and suggested Muddy Waters had called it wrong.
+Meanwhile, Citron Research, another market-moving short seller, was long Luckin stock and suggested Muddy Waters had called it wrong.
 As a retail investor, what's your edge trading a stock like that when even the titans of short selling can't decide whether the business is legitimate or not?

 An Easy Stock To Avoid